Post Summary: The Best Washington Beaches at Exactly What To Do At Each

 Read More: 101 Things To Do In The Pacific Northwest

-Shi Shi Beach is actually included in the Wilderness Coast section of the Olympic National Park.
+Shi Shi Beach is actually included in the Wilderness Coast section of the Olympic National Park but owned by the Makah Tribe.
 This beach has no road that leads to it and requires a hike to reach the shores.

 To stay overnight at Shi Shi beach, you must obtain a permit here.
 Alternatively, you can visit the Port Angeles Wilderness Information Center for more details.

 If you plan to obtain a permit, come prepared to pay on the spot, and make a copy of your itinerary for the rangers.

 One of the highlights of staying at Shi Shi Beach is the short hike to the Point of Arches Beach.
 This 2.3-mile hike from Shi Shi will bring you to beautiful sea stacks, tide pools teeming with life, and some of the best scenery of all the ocean beaches in Washington state.